DanialArab/Python/Python fundamentals and Data Structure.md

 ##### BST: Big O
 The total number of nodes in a BST can be calculated with **2^n -1** where n is the level of the tree, we can approximate it with 2^n to get the total number of nodes in a BST.
 The steps we need to take to add/remove a node to/from the desired level in a BST is equal to the level of that node in a tree.
-This means that all of these have O(log n).
-Remember this is achieved by divide and conquer.
+This means that all of these have **O(log n)**.
+Remember this is achieved by **divide and conquer**.
 In terms of time complexity a perfect tree gives us the best perfect scenario which is measured as Omega.
 The worst case is that when we have a tree growing like a straight line which never forks (a linked list actually) in this case the time complexity is O(n) so technically a big o of a BST is O(n).
 So if we assume that we don’t have a worst case possible scenario, i.e., the BST not to be a linked list, we treat it as if the big o is O(log n) and not O(n) data structure. (so in conclusion the big O of a BST is O(n) but if we assume that we can exclude the worst case scenario, which is a linked list, we can treat it as O(log n) data structure).
-So for the following we treat it as if O(log n): o	Lookup() o	Insert() o	Remove()
+So for the following we treat it as if O(log n):
++ Lookup()
++ Insert()
++ Remove()

 Interview question: we need to add data to a data structure very quickly and the retrieval speed is not very important b/c we don’t need to retrieve things very often what we could have is burst of data coming in and we want to make sure nothing is dropped and so the main priority is to add the data as quickly as possible.
 Would you choose BST or a linked list?
 Re:
 Linked list is the best data structure b/c appending to a linked list is O(1), you see you can justify through big O concepts.

-BST: Constructor
+##### BST: Constructor
 We don’t keep track of length in a BST. class Node:
     def __init__ (self, value):